ZPlayzMCPE/KillMoney/README.md

 - Customizable amount of money that the killer earns and loses the victim
 - Customizable messages in the config.yml with their respective descriptions (supports tags)
 - Quick view of the settings and messages defined in the config.yml when using /killmoney (only OPs) (see permissions)
-- Correct manipulation and release of RAM memory

 **This plugin depends on EconomyAPI** [Download it here](https://poggit.pmmp.io/p/EconomyAPI/5.7)**.**
 **Setting up config.yml is required.**